yadan9018/movie-rec-app/README.md

 Conclusion: Now your development environment is set up and ready to go!
 You can start exploring the MovieLens dataset and building your movie recommendation app.

 ## Download the MovieLens Dataset
-1.Go to the MovieLens website : Choose the Dataset: For beginners, it’s recommended to download the smaller datasets, such as MovieLens 100K.
+1. Go to the MovieLens website : Choose the Dataset: For beginners, it’s recommended to download the smaller datasets, such as MovieLens 100K.
 Click on the link for the dataset you want (e.g., MovieLens 100K).
-2.Download the Dataset: You will usually be redirected to a page where you can download the dataset as a .zip file.
+2. Download the Dataset: You will usually be redirected to a page where you can download the dataset as a .zip file.
 Click on the download link to get the dataset.
-3.Extract the Files : After downloading, extract the .zip file to a directory on your computer.
+3. Extract the Files : After downloading, extract the .zip file to a directory on your computer.
 This will create a folder containing several .csv files (like u.data, u.item, u.genre, etc.).